-- Scheduling “make up” time.
-This was a mistake I made when I first started block scheduling – I didn’t leave time to catch up on anything that I didn’t get done in the scheduled block.
-I now block off this time daily.
+This was a mistake I made when I first started time blocking. block scheduling – I didn’t leave time to catch up on anything that I didn’t get done in the scheduled block.
+I now block off make up time daily.

 These 5 things have made it easy for me to stop multitasking.
 I’ve noticed that by focusing only on one task at a time, I get more done in less time.

 Tell me in the comments, are you a multitasker?